Code-Institute-Submissions/ms2-idest/README.md

 4. I want to be able to use this on different sized screens.
 5. I want to be able to control the map.
 6. With a click or tap have more information displayed about the POI.
-7. On large screens show the results displayed in a formative way.
-8. I would like a form I can fill in in order to contact someone to discuss my break and book a trip.
+7. I would like a form I can fill in in order to contact someone to discuss my break and book a trip.

 The navigation bar is responsive having break points for smaller, medium and large screens.
 The navigation links disapear on screen width's below 992 pixals and a burger menu icon appears